 San Mateo County Event Center, March 18–22

-The third-largest show in the nation offers acre upon acre of inspiration, with more than 20 full-size showcase gardens and 5 stages offering over 80 seminars from some of America’s most renowned garden experts.
+The third-largest garden show in the nation offers acre upon acre of inspiration, with more than 20 full-size showcase gardens and 5 stages offering over 80 seminars from some of America’s most renowned garden experts.
 With a strong commitment to green practices, this show has a policy of using only sustainable flowers.

 7. Providence Hospital Foundation’s Festival of Flowers